FredKSchott/snowpack/www/_template/guides/server-side-render.md

 });
 ```

 `getESMRuntime()` is a lower-level tool to help you implement SSR in your project.
 However, building a custom SSR setup is an advanced task.
-If you prefer not to implement this yourself, check out Some of the new Snowpack-powered application frameworks and static site generators like [SvelteKit](https://svelte.dev/blog/whats-the-deal-with-sveltekit) or [Microsite](https://www.npmjs.com/package/microsite).
+If you prefer not to implement this yourself, check out some of the new Snowpack-powered application frameworks and static site generators like [SvelteKit](https://svelte.dev/blog/whats-the-deal-with-sveltekit) and [Microsite](https://www.npmjs.com/package/microsite).